MoseleyBioinformaticsLab/MESSES/_sources/protocol_dependent_schema.rst.txt

 Protocol-Dependent Schema
 =========================
+The protocol-dependent schema (PDS) represents an entity-attribute-value model used to validate the intermediate JSON based on the protocols present.

 Protocol-Dependent Schema - JSON
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If the protocol-dependent schema is given in the form of a JSON file it is expected to follow a certain
+If the protocol-dependent schema is given in the form of a JSON file, it is expected to follow a certain
 schema.
 The general format is shown below:

 .. code:: console